Eugenio Vélez: San Francisco Giants

-In 2006, the Giants assigned Vélez to the A Augusta GreenJackets.
+In 2006, the Giants assigned Vélez to the Class A Augusta GreenJackets.
 He had an exceptional year, winning the South Atlantic League's Most Valuable Player award.
 He won the award by batting .315 with 63 extra base hits, 64 stolen bases and organization-high 91 runs batted in.
 The following year, he was placed on the Giants' 40-man roster.
 He started the year with the AA Connecticut Defenders, but he played so well he earned a promotion to the AAA Fresno Grizzlies.
 However, he only played four games with Fresno before the Giants called him up for the first time.
-He made his debut on September 5, as a pinch hitter, as the Giants beat the Colorado Rockies 5-3.
+He made his debut on September 5, as a pinch hitter, as the Giants beat the Colorado Rockies 5–3.
 He finished the year with four stolen bases, although he only had three hits in 11 at-bats (in addition to two walks).

 In 2008, Vélez made the Giants out of spring training, but he was sent down to the Grizzlies in May for Travis Denker.
 After playing well at Fresno, though, he was recalled on July 8, 2008.
 On August 30, 2008, he hit his first career home run against the Cincinnati Reds.
 In 2009, Vélez once again made the Giants out of spring training.
 He would play in both San Francisco and Fresno during the year, but he spent the majority of time with the Giants.
 He finished the year with an acceptable .267 batting average.
 Vélez made the Opening Day roster in 2010.
-His first appearance of the season came in the Giants' 10-4 victory to complete a three-game sweep of the Houston Astros at Minute Maid Park on April 7.
+His first appearance of the season came in the Giants' 10–4 victory to complete a three-game sweep of the Houston Astros at Minute Maid Park on April 7.
 He entered the contest replacing Mark DeRosa in left field as part of a double switch in the seventh inning.
 The front of his jersey read "SAN FRANCICSO."
 It was the second year in a row that Majestic Athletic, MLB's official uniform supplier, committed a jersey misspelling.

-Vélez' poor play during the start of the '10 season led to his removal from the Giants active roster when the Giants acquired Pat Burrell.
-He was called up at times during the later part of the '10 season.
-On July 26, while sitting in the dugout during a Giants' 10-4 win over the Arizona Diamondbacks, Vélez was struck in the head by a foul ball, coincidentally off the bat of Burrell, and hospitalized briefly afterward.
+Vélez' poor play during the start of the 2010 season led to his removal from the Giants active roster when the Giants acquired Pat Burrell.
+He was called up at times during the later part of the 2010 season.
+On July 26, while sitting in the dugout during a Giants' 10–4 win over the Arizona Diamondbacks, Vélez was struck in the head by a foul ball, coincidentally off the bat of Burrell, and hospitalized briefly afterward.
 He was placed on the disabled list for a short time after that, but was eventually pronounced fine.
-However, coincidentally or not, once Velez returned to action in August, he would go hitless (in 9 at-bats) for the rest of the season, and then 0-for-37 the following season with the Los Angeles Dodgers (although he would hit well over .300 in minor league action in 2011.)
+However, coincidentally or not, once Vélez returned to action in August, he would go hitless (in nine at-bats) for the rest of the season, and then 0-for-37 the following season with the Los Angeles Dodgers (although he would hit well over .300 in minor league action in 2011).